lorenzoc25/auto-redirect/README.md

 - Improve on UI
 - Regex matching on rules
 - Deleting rules / temporarily disable them (WIP)
+- Forbid adding duplicate rules
+- Add rules that open pages in new tab instead of redirection (WIP)

 ## Contributing
 To contribute, please fork this repository and open a pull request